13 Mistakes New Beekeepers Make

 10. Lacking Proper/Enough Equipment

 Planning to keep costs down, a newbie may start out the first year short on some equipment.
-Unfortunately, a lot of kits billed as being for beginners are woefully inadequate for your first full season of beekeeping.
+Unfortunately, many kits billed for beginners are woefully inadequate for your first full season of beekeeping.

-Yes, you can start with a bottom board, and a deep hive body with frames and covers.
-But as soon as your hive is about 70% full, you’re going to need more hive bodies.
+Yes, you can start with a bottom board and a deep hive body with frames and covers.
+But as soon as your hive is about 70% full, you will need more hive bodies.
 The time to get them is before you need them.

-Also, if more than one of you will be working the hives (spouse, partner, children) have enough protective gear to go around.
+Also, if more than one of you will be working the hives (such as a spouse, partner, or children) have enough protective gear to go around.

 If you don’t have enough frames to fill your hive bodies, the bees will build comb in the most inconvenient places.
 We had this happen when switching to all medium boxes.
 We didn’t have enough frames to fill a box and decided it could wait a little bit.
 Fortunately, we caught the excess comb while it was still manageable.